Empirical Bayes PCA in high dimensions: Theoretical guarantees

-In contrast, the analogous squared errors for the naive sample PCs $\bF$ and $\bG$, or more generally of the best shrinkage estimators obtained by rescaling their columns, correspond to the Bayes risks of the best \emph{linear} estimators of $\Theta$ in these compound decision problems.
+Thus the asymptotic squared-error risk for $\hat{\bU}$ is the Bayes risk for estimating $\Theta \sim \bar{\pi}_*$ based on $X \mid \Theta \sim \cN(\bar{M}_*\cdot \Theta,\;\bar{\Sigma}_*)$, and similarly for $\hat{\bV}$.
+In contrast, the analogous risks for the naive sample PCs $\bF$ and $\bG$, or more generally of the best shrinkage estimators obtained by rescaling their columns, correspond to the Bayes risks of the best \emph{linear} estimators of $\Theta$ in these compound decision problems.
 These linear risks may be substantially larger if the priors $\bar{\pi}_*$ and $\pi_*$ are far from the standard Gaussian law.